I had never been through anything quite as deep, or frankly, personally frightening as my burnout back in 2006.

 I used to pride myself on being able to go at whatever I was doing longer and harder than anyone else.
 Pride’s not a good thing.
 I now closely monitor how I’m feeling, my rest, and my balance between time with people and time alone.

 I’m hyper-focused on it.
 Because I can’t afford not to be.
-I build margin into my schedule because, without it, the edge of the next cliff is right around the corner.
+I build margin into my schedule because the edge of the next cliff is right around the corner without it.

 11. Watch for the warning signs